Hemp seed oil throughout the history

 - 3 drops tea tree essential oil

 - 5 drops cedarwood essential oil

-- Melt the beeswax, shea butter, rice rban oil, broccoli seed oil, and hemp seed oil together in a small saucepan or double boiler over medium low heat.
+- Melt the beeswax, shea butter, rice bran oil, broccoli seed oil, and hemp oil together in a small saucepan or double boiler over medium low heat.

 - Remove from heat and stir in the essential oils.